 At the 5th meeting of the Culture and Education Committee on the afternoon of May 27, Minister of Education and Training Nguyen Kim Son informed that the Ministry of Education and Training and the Ministry of Home Affairs have agreed and submitted to the Government to increase preferential allowances for preschool and primary school teachers with two different increase levels.

 Mr. Son informed: "At the last National Assembly session, the Ministry of Education and Training proposed to increase the preferential allowance for teachers.
-Immediately after the National Assembly session, the Government directed ministries and branches, the Ministry of Education and Training also worked many times with the Ministry of Home Affairs and the two ministries agreed and submitted to the Government to increase the preferential allowance for preschool and primary school teachers.
-Specifically, the preferential allowance for preschool teachers will increase by 10% and for primary school teachers by 5%".
+Immediately after the National Assembly session, the Government directed ministries and branches.
+The Ministry of Education and Training also worked with the Ministry of Home Affairs many times and the two ministries agreed and submitted to the Government to increase the preferential allowance for preschool and primary school teachers.
+Specifically, the preferential allowance for preschool teachers will increase by 10% and for primary school teachers by 5%."

 Tue Nguyen

-Ms. Duong Thi Thu Nga, 54 years old, with 35 years of experience working in preschool education, said: "When children sleep, that is when we need to pay the most attention to their safety, to prevent the risk of choking, vomiting, and difficulty breathing...
+Ms. Duong Thi Thu Nga, 54 years old, with 35 years of experience working in preschool education, said: "When children sleep, that is when we need to pay the most attention to their safety, to prevent the risk of choking, vomiting, difficulty breathing...
 We take turns watching the children's nap time, only daring to lie down a little to run over when we hear them crying."

 Some days I come home from work and lie down because I'm tired.